Soft-Biophysics-Group/frusa_lattice_mc/README.md

 # `frusa_mc` - Generic Monte Carlo module for mean-field and particle models of frustrated self-assembly

+## Scope of this code

+Simulated-annealing Metropolis Monte Carlo on Bravais lattices.

+Used by Vincent for:

+- Camembert simulations

 ## Notes during code annotation

 * Only chain and triangular lattices are so far implemented!!!